FAQ for the CNMs

 How soon after delivery can I leave?

-Mothers generally do great after childbirth.
-An early discharge at 24 hours is something we support as long as the mother is stable.
-More of a concern is how a baby is doing in the first 24 hours.
+Mothers generally do very well after childbirth.
+An early discharge at 24 hours is something we support as long as mom and baby are stable.
 We recommend speaking with your pediatrician and finding out what their policy is on early discharge.

 Do you attend VBACs (Vaginal Birth after Cesarean)?